Tuesday, 23 September 2014

 Notice that any number times two will give us an even number, so that we will always have even numbers to the left, apart from at most the first, at the very top of the column.

-If the second number factors nicely, as we said before, we get only even numbers on the second column.
+If the second number factors nicely we get only even numbers on the second column.
 In this case, we should be getting the C from the first column, last line in the process.

 The process resumes to the following: